VasanthVanan/computer-networking-top-down-approach-notes/Chapter 2: Application Layer.md

 ## 2.2 Transport Services (TCP & UDP)

-- **Choosing a Transport-Layer Protocol**: When developing an application, you must choose a transport-layer protocol that suits your application's needs.
+- **Choosing a Transport Layer Protocol**: When developing an application, you must choose a transport layer protocol that suits your application's needs.
 The choice is typically based on services such as reliable data transfer, throughput, timing, and security.
 - **Reliable Data Transfer**: Reliable data transfer ensures that data sent by one end is delivered correctly and completely to the other end.
 Some applications require this service to prevent data loss, while others like multimedia apps can tolerate some loss.
 - **Throughput**: Throughput is the rate at which bits are delivered from the sender to the receiver in a communication session.
-Bandwidth-sensitive applications need guaranteed throughput.
+Bandwidth sensitive applications need guaranteed throughput.
-- **Timing**: Timing guarantees are essential for real-time applications like Internet telephony, teleconferencing, and multiplayer games.
+- **Timing**: Timing guarantees are essential for real time applications like Internet telephony, teleconferencing, and multiplayer games.
 Low delay is crucial for their effectiveness.
 - **Security**: Transport protocols can provide security services like encryption for confidentiality, data integrity, and end-point authentication.
-- **UDP and TCP**: The Internet offers two transport-layer protocols: UDP and TCP.
-UDP is lightweight and provides unreliable data transfer, while TCP offers reliable data transfer and connection-oriented services.
+- **UDP and TCP**: The Internet offers two transport layer protocols: UDP and TCP.
+UDP is lightweight and provides unreliable data transfer, while TCP offers reliable data transfer and connection oriented services.
-- **Services Not Provided**: Neither UDP nor TCP provide throughput or timing guarantees, which means the Internet cannot guarantee specific timing or throughput for time-sensitive applications.
+- **Services Not Provided**: Neither UDP nor TCP provide throughput or timing guarantees, which means the Internet cannot guarantee specific timing or throughput for time sensitive applications.

 > the Internet community has developed an enhancement for TCP, called Transport Layer Security (TLS) [RFC 5246].
-TCP-enhanced-with-TLS not only does everything that traditional TCP does but also provides critical process-to- process security services, including encryption, data integrity, and end-point authenti- cation.
+TCP enhanced with TLS not only does everything that traditional TCP does but also provides critical process to process security services, including encryption, data integrity, and end point authentication.

 > In particular, if an application wants to use the services of TLS, it needs to include TLS code (existing, highly optimized librar- ies and classes) in both the client and server sides of the application.
 TLS has its own socket API that is similar to the traditional TCP socket API.

 ## 2.3 Application Layer Protocol: Web and HTTP

-- **HTTP**: `HTTP (HyperText Transfer Protocol)` is the primary application-layer protocol of the World Wide Web.
+- **HTTP**: `HTTP (HyperText Transfer Protocol)` is the primary application layer protocol of the World Wide Web.
 It relies on client and server programs that communicate by exchanging HTTP messages.
 Web pages are composed of objects, which are individual files with unique URLs.
 - **Web Page Structure**: A web page typically includes a base HTML file and referenced objects like images, stylesheets, and videos.
 Objects are identified by URLs, which consist of a `hostname` and a `path name`.
 - **HTTP and TCP**: HTTP uses TCP (Transmission Control Protocol) as its underlying transport protocol.
 Clients initiate TCP connections with servers to exchange HTTP messages.